quintel/atlas/ORM.md

 1. We can have a **Continuous Integration server** checking whether all objects are valid.
 2. You will not be able to save an object through the ORM when it is invalid.
-3. ETengine import of ETSource date will only proceed when all objects are valid.
+3. ETengine import of ETSource data will only proceed when all objects are valid.

 ## Easier import for data from ETSource